ActiveAnalytics/alternative-methods-call-c-from-d/README.md

 }
 ```

-Next the `opOpAssign` operator defines operations of the form `x op= y` where `op` is an arithmetic operator, so the addition and subtraction operators are given by:
+Next the `opOpAssign` operator defines operations of the form `x op= y` where `op` is an arithmetic operator for example `x += y` for addition.
+The addition and subtraction operators are given by:

 ```d
 struct Complex(T)